Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 return edge_exp / (sum_exp[node_indices] + 1e-16)

-This sparse implementation has memory complexity O(|E| · F’) instead of O(N2), making it feasible for graphs with millions of nodes.
-The key trick is using scatter_add_ and scatter_reduce_ to perform neighborhood aggregation without materializing the full attention matrix.
+This sparse implementation has memory complexity O(|E| · F’) rather than O(N2), making it feasible for graphs with millions of nodes.
+The key technique is the use of scatter_add_ and scatter_reduce_ to perform neighborhood aggregation without materializing the full attention matrix.

-GAT vs GCN vs GraphSAGE: Head-to-Head Comparison
+GAT versus GCN versus GraphSAGE: A Direct Comparison

 GCN: Fixed Weights All neighbors contribute equally (degree-normalized) i j1 j2 j3 j4 0.25 0.25 0.25 0.25 wij = 1/√(di · dj) (fixed by structure) vs GAT: Learned Weights Each neighbor’s contribution is learned via attention i j1 j2 j3 j4 0.42 0.28 0.10 0.20 αij = softmax(LeakyReLU(aT[Whi||Whj])) (learned)